freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/export.md

 This page explains what gets written into a `.vpe` package and why each part exists.
 It is deliberately organized by package structure, not by the exact call order inside `PackageWriter`, because that is usually the more useful mental model when you are trying to understand or extend the format.

 The export entry point is `PackageWriter`.
+Export runs asynchronously (`PackageWriter.WritePackageAsync`) and is driven from the editor by `VpeExportRunner` behind a cancelable progress bar: the writer yields between stages and offloads texture byte-loading to worker threads, so the editor stays responsive and the user can cancel a long export.

 ## Scene Payload